adamsilver/fdpb/03-book-a-flight.md

 ![Datalist](./images/03/datalist.png)

+But, having already defined our design principles in the introduction, we know we want to design an inclusive experience—one that works for as many people as possible, no matter their choice of browser or mobile device.

 ### An Autocomplete Control

-We want to design an inclusive experience—one that works for as many people as possible, no matter their choice of  browser or mobile device.
-By creating a custom autocomplete component, there's an opportunity to create an even more powerful feature set that allows for common typos and endonyms.
+By creating a custom autocomplete component from scratch, there's an opportunity to create a powerful experience that also allows for common typos and endonyms.
 A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is hard work, but that's what our job is all about.

 > Do the hardwork to make it simple—GDS Design Principle 4

-Our custom autocomplete control is going to use HTML with ARIA attributes, CSS and JavaScript.
 Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules to make sure that any custom JavaScript component is designed and built to a good standard.
 The rules state that a component should:

 1. work without JavaScript
 2. be focusable with the keyboard